Five Catholic grammar schools have announced they will not use academic selection for their 2021 intake.

 The schools, which are all in Co Down, said the decision had been taken "in light of the current circumstances".

-They are Abbey Christian Brothers’ Grammar School, Our Lady’s Grammar School, Sacred Heart Grammar School, and St Colman’s College in Newry, and St Louis Grammar School in Kilkeel.
+The schools involved are Abbey Christian Brothers' Grammar School, Our Lady's Grammar School, Sacred Heart Grammar School and St Colman's College in Newry, and St Louis Grammar School in Kilkeel.

 In a joint letter to parents, the schools said they recognised "there has been disruption to the education of pupils since March 2020, including that of P6 pupils".

 The letter also clarified that the decision was just for one year, in relation to tests due to be sat later this year for the September 2021 intake.

 "Each school remains committed to its own ethos and academic focus on high quality teaching and learning," the schools' statement said.

 Children who would have taken the entrance test in December will not now have to do so.

 The move comes after calls from a number of quarters, including the head of the Catholic Church in Ireland, Archbishop Eamon Martin, and the Children's Commissioner Koulla Yiasouma not to use tests due to schooling disruption.

 SDLP MLA Justin McNulty welcomed the move as a "compassionate approach".

 "This is strong leadership from the boards of governors and principals of the five Newry and Kilkeel schools in a move focused on addressing the issues faced by local communities in this time of crisis.
 It's a move that places trust with communities, teachers and parents," he said.